gyulanemeth/bluefox.email/docs/design-systems/variables.md

 ---

 ### 5. Links variables
-Text variables store reusable text elements, such as company slogans, default headings, or dynamic text values.
+Link variables store reusable URLs, such as website links, social media profiles, or call-to-action buttons.

 - **Variable Name** (e.g., `link-website`)
 - **Variable URL** (e.g., `https://bluefox.email`)
-- **Main Variable** (true/false value indicates whether the variable is visible in the design system preview.)
+- **Main Variable** (true/false) determines if it appears in the project creation dialog.
+Non-main variables can be changed later in project settings

 **Managing text variables**
 - **Create**: Click "Create" to add a new link.